athenian-cs2/week-three-day-two-template/README.md

-# Week Three Day One: Modulo
+# Week Three Day Two: Chars

 This is a repository where you can write your code for today.
 You can also take notes in here if you wish.
-Please submit (commit and push) your code at the end of class, but note that your code will not be graded.
+Please submit (commit and push) your code at the end of class, but note that **your code will not be graded for correctness**.

 <br />
 <br />